How Often To Empty Your Menstrual Cup

 Menstrual cups compared to tampons

-Menstrual cups hold more than a tampon so you will change less than you would if you used tampons.
+A reusable Menstrual cup holds more than a tampon so you will change less than you would if you used tampons.

-When you first get started to help give you a change frequency guide you can compare the capacity of your menstrual cup against the capacity of your usual tampons.
+When you first get started to help give you a change frequency guide you can compare the capacity of your reusable cup against the capacity of your usual tampons.

 If your period cup holds double then your change time of your cup should be double that of changing a tampon.